service-portal/x-archive/widget.md

 A widget instace is a reference to a widget that contains: location, properties and CSS especific for that instance.
 A widget used multiple times in the same page, will use multiple instances.

-### Embeded Widgets
-The spWidget directive takes a widget model and renders the compiled widget exactly where you put it in your HTML Template.

 ***Learn more:***

   - [Dependencies](widget_dependencies.md)